cobalthq/cobalt-api-docs/versions/v2/content/assets.md

 > The above command returns no data and a `204` response code when successful.

-This endpoint updates an asset belonging to the organization specified in the <code>X-Org-Token</code> header.
+This endpoint updates an asset belonging to the organization specified in the `X-Org-Token` header.

 ### HTTP Request